Table of Contents

 Structure and function of the olfactory mucosa

-This area of olfactory perception (regio olfactoria) is strongly underdeveloped in humans and only covers the upper nasal concha as well as the nasal septum.
-The stratified olfactory epithelium consists of three cell populations.
+This area of olfactory perception (regio olfactoria) is strongly underdeveloped in humans and covers only the upper nasal concha and nasal septum.
+The stratified olfactory epithelium consists of 3 cell populations.

 Supporting cells, basal cells and olfactory cells

-The olfactory cells are the primary, bipolar sensory cells of the olfactory organ.
-They form long cilia (olfactory cilia) which bind molecules of the breathable air with the help of chemoreceptors and thereby stimulate the sensory cells.
+The olfactory cells are the primary bipolar sensory cells of the olfactory organ.
+They form long cilia (olfactory cilia) that bind molecules of breathable air with the help of chemoreceptors and thereby stimulate the sensory cells.

-Each sensory cell can only perceive one olfactory quality whereby one olfactory quality can be perceived by tens of thousands of sensory cells.
-Humans have approximately 350 different receptors and can differentiate between seven typical kinds of smells.
+Each sensory cell can perceive only 1 olfactory quality, such that 1 olfactory quality can be perceived by tens of thousands of sensory cells.
+Humans have approximately 350 different receptors and can differentiate between 7 typical kinds of smells.

-Primary sensory cells transmit the stimulation directly to the CNS via their axons and without any interconnection.
-The axons or fila olfactoria are bundled in the olfactory nerve and pass directly into the bulbus olfactorius through the lamina cribrosa of the ethmoid bone plate.
-The bulbus olfactorius is considered a part of the CNS located in front of it.
+Primary sensory cells transmit the stimulation directly to the central nervous system via their axons and without any interconnection.
+The axons, or fila olfactoria, are bundled in the olfactory nerve and pass directly into the bulbus olfactorius through the lamina cribrosa of the ethmoid bone plate.
+The bulbus olfactorius is considered a part of the central nervous system located in front of it.
 The first interconnections take place here.

-The endings of the fila olfactoria together with the dendrites of the mitral cells form glomeruli inside the bulbus olfactorius which are the smallest functional units of the olfactory organ.
+The endings of the fila olfactoria, together with the dendrites of the mitral cells, form glomeruli inside the bulbus olfactorius, which are the smallest functional units of the olfactory organ.
 The first synapse of the olfactory system is located there.
-During this process convergence occurs: More than one thousand axons of sensory cells project onto the dendrites of one mitral cell.
+During this process, convergence occurs: More than 1000 axons of sensory cells project onto the dendrites of 1 mitral cell.

 Periglomerular cells and granular cells of the glomeruli can modulate the signal.
-A lateral inhibition facilitates periglomerular cells to amplify the signal of the stimulated glomerulus and to define it better from neighboring, weaker signals.
+A lateral inhibition facilitates periglomerular cells to amplify the signal of the stimulated glomerulus and to define it better against weaker neighboring signals.

-Approximately 30,000 axons of mitral cells exit the bulbus as so-called tractus olfactorius which splits into a main branch and a side branch.
-The main branch crosses at the anterior commissure to the bulbus of the opposite side of the brain whereas the side branch projects onto the olfactory bulb.
+Approximately 30,000 axons of mitral cells exit the bulbus as the so-called tractus olfactorius, which splits into a main branch and a side branch.
+The main branch crosses at the anterior commissure to the bulbus of the opposite side of the brain, whereas the side branch projects onto the olfactory bulb.